 - Revealbot — Automated rules for pausing underperformers and scaling winners based on your fatigue thresholds

-- Keep an eye on Meta’s own AI creative tools — they’ve been rolling out AI capabilities directly in Ads Manager throughout 2026
+- Keep an eye on Meta’s own AI creative tools — they’ve been rolling out AI capabilities directly in Ads Manager throughout 2026, including the broader Meta AI agent stack

 The minimum viable stack?
 Claude + Meta Ads Manager + a spreadsheet.
 That’s enough to run this system.
 Everything else is optimization.